know-how-schmiede/PrintFleet/scripts/README.md

 - `setupPrintFleet` installs PrintFleet inside an existing Debian 13 LXC container.
 - `setupPrintFleetService` installs PrintFleet as a systemd service.
+- `updatePrintFleetService` updates the repo and restarts the service.

 Both scripts are designed for beginners.
 You can press Enter to accept defaults.